eltee1/database-er-emissions/source/er-emissions/README.md

-# er-emissions database
+# er-emissions

-This is the er-emissions database, based on the data from the "emissie registratie" (er).
+This is the mxx-er-emissions database, based on the data from the "emissie registratie" (er).

 ## File structure